 If the “USCIS Office” is the National Benefits Center (NBC) and you have filed an employment-based or family-based Form I-485, Form N-400, or Form N-600, you should check processing times for your local field office.

-We have posted a Case Inquiry Date to show when you can inquire about your case.
-The Case Inquiry Date is the upper end of the range (converted to a date).
-If your receipt date is before the Case Inquiry Date, you can submit an “outside normal processing time” service request online or by calling 1-800-375-5283.
+We have posted a “Receipt date for a case inquiry” to show when you can inquire about your case.
+The “Receipt date for a case inquiry” is the upper end of the range (converted to a date).
+If your receipt date is before the “Receipt date for a case inquiry”, you can submit an “outside normal processing time” service request online.